Marco4413/Pulsar/docs/README.md

 At the moment, identifiers cannot be the same as keywords.

+## Compiler Directives

+Compiler Directives are special statements that are executed by the compiler (it's actually the parser, compiler sounds cooler though).

+A directive is composed by an identifier preceded by the `#` character (e.g.
+`#mydirective`).
+Some may accept arguments.
+THEY ARE CASE SENSITIVE.

+### \#include

+`#include "path/to/my/file.pls"`

+The `include` directive allows you to specify another file which will be **parsed as if it was copy-pasted** where the directive was used.

+The parser won't allow a file to be parsed more than once, it will just ignore the other directive.
+So you don't have to worry about what other files include.

+The path to the file is relative to the including file.

 ## Datatypes

 Pulsar is dynamically-typed, any value can be assigned to any local.